Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Introduction

 A common way to achieve safety defense is safety alignment or refusal training~\cite{bai2022traininghelpfulharmlessassistant}, where LLMs are trained to reject harmful instructions.
 However, these strategies fail to defend against increasingly sophisticated attacks as their design and training recipes are still vulnerable to these emerging threats.
-These attacks often take advantage of two main weaknesses of the refusal training: (1) \textbf{out-of-distribution scenarios}, where the harmful input is not covered by safety training datasets but is in the pretraining stage, and (2) \textbf{competing objectives}, where attackers could add harmful suffixes or introduce distracting role-play content to harmful questions to manipulate the model into starting its response positively \cite{wei2024jailbroken}.
+These attacks often take advantage of two main weaknesses of the refusal training: (1) \textbf{out-of-distribution scenarios}, where the harmful input is not covered by safety training datasets but is understandable for the LLM due to exposure during the pretraining stage, and (2) \textbf{competing objectives}, where attackers could add harmful suffixes or introduce distracting role-play content to harmful questions to manipulate the model into starting its response positively \cite{wei2024jailbroken,andriushchenko2025does}.
 These methods exploit the way LLMs are trained and predict text, leading to inappropriate outputs.
 Even advanced models like GPT-4~\cite{openai2024gpt4technicalreport} and Claude 3.5 Sonnet~\cite{Anthropic2024} remain vulnerable to these sophisticated methods, underscoring the urgent need for more adaptive and robust defense mechanisms.